-The Ligurian Archeology Museum was inaugurated in 1936 and reopened in 1953, after the reconstruction after the war.
+The Ligurian Archeology Museum was inaugurated in 1936 and reopened in 1953, after post-war reconstruction.

-An exhibition itinerary was created on the life, occupations and economy of the peoples who once inhabited Liguria.
+An exhibition itinerary was created on the life, occupations and economy of the peoples who formerly inhabited Liguria.

-The finds came from the caves of the Riviera di Ponente (Balzi Rossi, the caves of Toirano, the caves of the Finalese) and there were tombs of Ligurian warriors from the Iron Age and the funerary objects of the pre-Roman necropolis of Genoa.
+The finds came from the caves of the Riviera di Ponente (Balzi Rossi, caves of Toirano, caves of the Finale area) and there were tombs of Ligurian warriors from the Iron Age and funerary objects from the pre-Roman necropolis of Genoa.

-The exhibition itinerary expanded in the 2000s, is equipped with numerous didactic aids and develops in 13 rooms, recounting the various eras of prehistory in Liguria according to a chronological criterion thanks to the Paleolithic burials from the cave of the Arene Candide , the very rich kits of the pre-Roman necropolis of Genoa ; the excavations of the cities of Roman Liguria; the collection of Greek and Roman antiquities of Prince Odone of Savoy; two rooms dedicated to the Egyptian collection and Roman marbles.
+The exhibition itinerary, expanded in the 2000s, is equipped with numerous didactic supports and develops in 13 rooms, narrating according to a chronological criterion the various eras of prehistory in Liguria thanks to the Paleolithic burials from the Arene Candide cave , the very rich kits of the pre-Roman necropolis of Genoa ; the excavations of the cities of Roman Liguria; the collection of Greek and Roman antiquities of Prince Odone of Savoy; two rooms dedicated to the Egyptian collection and Roman marbles.